KF Besa Kavajë: Golden generation (1965–75)

-Recent years
+Recent seasons

 Besa confirmed their place in the 2007–08 UEFA Cup after a 3–2 win against neighbours KS Teuta in the 2006–07 Albanian Cup final.
 They met Bežanija of Serbia in the first qualifying round, drawing 2–2 away and 0–0 at home to progress on away goals.
-In the second qualifying round, they fell 3–0 in each leg to Bulgarian side Litex Lovech.
+In the second qualifying round, they fell 0–3 in each leg to Bulgarian side Litex Lovech.
 In 2008, they qualified for the Intertoto Cup due to their third-place finish in the league, drawing Ethnikos Achna 0–0 at home and 1–1 in Cyprus and continued on away goals.
 In the 2nd round of the Intertoto cup they were eliminated by Grasshopper Zürich from Switzerland.

+Legacy

+Since its inception, many of the club's players have gone on to represent the Albania national team at all levels of international competition.
+Notably, Qamil Teliti scored the winning goal in the 1946 Balkan Cup final.
+The depth of talent emerging from Besa's youth system was evident in the 1956 derby between Dinamo and Partizani, which featured seven players deriving from the club's ranks, including legendary goalkeepers Qemal Vogli and Sulejman Maliqati.
+Two-time league top scorer Dashnor Bajaziti scored a hat-trick to crown the U–21 national team Balkan champions in 1978.
+Parid Xhihani would go on to score 7 goals in eight appearances for the same youth national team.
+Altin Rraklli was the national team's top scorer during the 1990s.
+Andi Lila and Sokol Cikalleshi represented Albania in its first ever qualification of a major international tournament, the UEFA Euro 2016.

+At the youth level, Besa U–19 have been crowned national champions twice, during the 1992–93 and 2008–09 seasons, respectively.
+Besa U–17 earned its only championship title during the 2017–18 season.